VeilBook/veilbook-frontend/README.md

 > **Your limit orders.
 Nobody else's business.**

 VeilBook is a confidential limit order book built on Uniswap V4.
-It uses Fully Homomorphic Encryption (FHE) to keep your order sizes private — not just from other traders, but from validators, searchers, and the chain itself.
+It uses Fully Homomorphic Encryption (FHE) to keep your order sizes private — not just from other traders, but from searchers, and block builders.

 Live on **Sepolia Testnet** · Built with Zama fhEVM · Powered by Uniswap V4